s-h-a-d-o-w/s3-smart-sync/README.md

 # s3-smart-sync

+**Client is Windows-only!**

 I'm using this myself daily, to sync notes and other files between between desktop and tablet (Using Cryptomator, since one can't trust Amazon.)

-**As a general rule - don't change/delete files unless the tool is idle (green icon or no log output)!** (It's fine to e.g. drag and drop a ton of files but you will probably run into a problem particularly if you edit the same file repeatedly within a few seconds.)
+**As a general rule - don't change/delete files unless the client is idle (green icon or no log output)!** (It's fine to e.g. drag and drop a ton of files but you will probably run into a problem particularly if you edit the same file repeatedly within a few seconds.)

 **Make backups of your data regularly!**